tj-smith47/pve-certdumper/README.md

 ### Environment Variables

-##### `BOOTSTRAP`
+##### `BOOTSTRAP` (default: false)

 Set to `true` to run the dumpcert action at boot.
-This value exists to allow you to disable the initial run, because once it completes, it will trigger `systemctl restart pveproxy`, which you may not always want if frequently restarting.
-Defaults to false if omitted.
+This value exists to allow you to disable the initial run, because once it completes, it will trigger `systemctl restart pveproxy`, which may be undesireable.

 ##### `DOMAIN`